hexnikolas/starwarsapi/README.md

 ##### Visual
+Ignores the other arguments if visual is passed.
 Creates an interactive window, that shows cached requests as points in a scatter plot.
 On mouseover of a point it shows the results of that request and the time that it was cached.
 On click of a point, it prints the result of that request on the console.